 Returns a row for each query processor job that is scheduled for asynchronous (background) execution.

 NOTE!!
-To call this from Azure SQL Data Warehouse or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_exec_background_job_queue.
+To call this from Azure Synapse Analytics or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_exec_background_job_queue.

 |Column name||Data type||Description|

 |time_queued||datetime||Time when the job was added to the queue.|

 |database_id||int||Database on which the job is to execute.|

 |object_id1||int||Value depends on the job type.
 For more information, see the Remarks section.|